MA in the History of Western Architecture (by Research)

 Postgraduate loan scheme

-Postgraduate loans for Masters degrees in the UK is supported by the UK Government.
-The loan is for taught and research Masters courses in all subject areas.
+A system of postgraduate loans for Master’s degrees in the UK is available with support from the UK Government.
+The loan is available for taught and research Master’s courses in all subject areas.
 The loans can be used for tuition fees, living expenses or both.
-Find out more about our loan schemes our Grants & Loans page.

 Scholarships